 In addition to your class work in the Quanta Honors College program, you need to complete the following requirements in order to graduate with an Honors degree:

-- Do sixty hours of service learning in the community during the two years it will take you to finish your A.A. degree.
+- Complete sixty hours of service learning in the community during the two years it will take you to finish your A.A. degree.
 We’ll have volunteer opportunities available for you or you can propose something that is particularly interesting to you.
 You'll also write an essay reflecting on your experience.

 - Graduate with a cumulative grade point average of 3.2.